 Active consent is required for the processing of all other personal information.
 This type of consent is typically seen as the cookie banner that states that “continued browsing on a website equals valid consent”, i.e. users don’t have to engage with the cookie banner, instead their browsing on the website constitutes consent.

-Cookiebot uses its unique scanning technology to map out all the cookies and similar tracking on your website, offers you a full scanning report, cookie declaration and a customizable cookie banner that enables prior consent.
+Cookiebot uses its unique scanning technology to map out all the cookies and similar tracking on your website, offers you a full scanning report, cookie declaration and a customizable cookie banner that automatically holds back all tracking from the moment that the user lands on your webpage and until they give their choice of consent from the customizable consent banner, as required by the GDPR.

 The responsibility of aligning the General Data Protection Regulation with UK law sits with the Department for Culture, Media and Sport.